-As Patient Care Coordinator Rochelle helps schedule patients and answer questions they have.
+As a Dental Assistant Rochelle helps guide our patients through their appointments and answer questions they have.
 Rochelle grew up in a low-income family in Sauk Prairie, WI so she knows the struggle in finding quality dental care.
 She wants to help people in any way she can in order for them to get the dental care they need.
 Before coming to More Smiles Wisconsin Rochelle worked in a dental clinic as a dental assistant.

 In her spare time she likes to spend her time outdoors; hiking, fishing and spending time with friends and family.
 Rochelle also likes to sing and is constantly doing so.

 Shelley Stark grew up in a small town in Illinois with two very wonderful parents.
 Shelley worked for an amazing dentist who saw her potential and taught her so much that she still carries to this day.
 Through a series of jobs and experiences, Shelley has come to have a better understanding of people and their varied experiences.
 Shelley is very passionate about educating people, particularly people who are afraid of dentists, in a positive nurturing way so that they are no longer afraid and will follow through with the various treatments they may need.
 Shelley’s passion and empathy lead her to want to help people less fortunate, as well as educate people and students about dentistry in a positive light.

 She has a daughter, Grace, her husband Ralph, and her two senior fur babies, cats Mable and Leo.
 Shelley loves to decorate her spaces to make them more cozy and relaxing.
 She also enjoys hiking and loves the beach.
 A trip to local wineries and sampling great local wines is just one of her many favorite things to do.